Kotlin/KEEP/proposals/pattern-matching.md

   ("Alice", age) -> ..
 }
 ```
 Where `is` is omitted as no actual type check occurs in this scenario.
 This proposal argues for keeping `is` as a keyword necessary to pattern matching.
-Consider this example:
+Consider this example that uses the alternative syntax:
 ```
 import arrow.core.Some
 import arrow.core.None